 While I stood in the boarding line I rebooked my other tickets so I had a full round trip.
 If you don’t have that it could be problems.
 Trust me, I have tried without two times without having a complete itinerary.
 One of the times was a total disaster.
 I was going to meet up some friends in Cambodia after I seen a friend in Japan and when I came to Narita they didn’t let me board the plane since I had no complete trip.
 My friends had to continue their trip and I felt like the loneliest person in the world.
 In all mess I contacted my parents that was on vacation in Malaysia and of course I was more than welcome to join their trip.
 So instead of doing backpacking I ended up at a luxury resort that time.

 12.5 hours onboard at Air France Boeing 777 in monkey class was up next.
-It worked perfectly fine.
+It worked perfectly fine although I every time prefer going in C-class.
 I have master skills in sleeping during flights.
 I watched a few movies and ate food and drank delicious wine.
 AF really have great wines also in Econ.

 One night in Lima